 - Transcripts for all coursework done elsewhere must reach the Registar’s Office by the second Monday in April in the year of anticipated graduation to apply toward a degree.
 A late fee of $200 will be assessed for any transcripts received after that date.

 Maranatha does not engage in unlawful discrimination on the basis of sex, race, color, age, physical disability, ancestry, or national origin.
 The commitment not to discriminate in the University’s services, education programs, or employment practices extends to all applicants for admissions and employment, as required by Title IX and applicable law.
 Some programs maintain additional requirements for program acceptance.
 Where applicable, those standards are clearly stated and published.
-An application to the main campus in Watertown from a divorced person or one married to a divorced person will not be processed.
-All concerns relating to discrimination can be directed to: Title IX Coordinator, 745 West Main Street, Watertown, WI 53094 (920-206-2305, TitleIXCoordinator@mbu.edu).
+All concerns relating to discrimination can be directed to: Title IX Coordinator, 745 West Main Street, Watertown, WI 53094 (920-206-2305), or to TitleIXCoordinator@mbu.edu.